syncfusion-content/flutter-docs/Flutter/datagrid/row-height-customization.md

 ![flutter datagrid shows rows except header row with custom height](images/row-height-customization/flutter-datagrid-row-height.jpg)

-## Refresh row height for specific row
+## Refresh row height for a specific row

-The `SfDataGrid` allows you to update or refresh specific row and it's height when an underlying data is updated.
+The `SfDataGrid` allows you to update or refresh a specific row and its height when underlying data is updated.

 You can refresh a specific row and its height by using the [DataGridController.refreshRow](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridController/refreshRow.html) method.
-This method has following two arguments,
+This method has the following two arguments,

 * **rowIndex**- Specify the required row index which is required to refresh.
 If you specify this, the data alone will be refreshed for a row.

 * **recalculateRowHeight** - Decides whether a height of a row should be refreshed along with the data.

-If you call `refreshRow` method, `onQueryRowHeight` callback will called for that specific row.
+If you call the `refreshRow` method, the `onQueryRowHeight` callback will be called for that specific row.
 So, auto-calculation of height can be recalculated for that row.

-In the below example, row data is updated when the `refreshRow` is called in `onPressed` callback of the `TextButton`.
+In the below example, row data is updated when the `refreshRow` is called in the `onPressed` callback of the `TextButton`.

 {% tabs %}
 {% highlight Dart %}